 During the library preparation each sample is labelled with a sample-specific molecular tag, called barcode.
 This process allows multiple samples to be processed in the same sequencing reaction and then separated during BioIT analysis.
 Besides lowering costs, multiplexing allows for randomisation and can help minimise sequencing bias.
 In a perfect world, the experimental design would involve pooling all controls and experimental samples together and sequencing these on the same lane.
 If this cannot be achieved samples should be randomised so that in each batch of samples both cases and controls are processed.
 For low complexity samples, such as amplicons and bisulfite-treated DNA, pooling samples together with high complexity samples can increase the sequencing quantity and quality.

 As sequencing costs are lower than ever before, the current bottleneck of NGS tends to be the bioinformatics analysis.
 Thinking about how you will analyse your data in advance can help ensure you have included all necessary controls.
 You can go ahead yourself with the data analysis using free or commercially available software, but learning how to use these programs often involves a steep learning curve.
 Alternatively, the option exists to outsource the BioIT analysis to an experienced provider.

 Are you interested in NGS?
 Discover our solutions.

 The NGSelect Amplicons services can help advance your targeted sequencing project.

 Are you analysing microbial communities via 16S rRNA gene amplicon sequencing?
-Try the INVIEW Microbiome Profiling services for taxonomic characterisation.
+Try the INVIEW Microbiome for taxonomic characterisation.

 Are you working with human DNA samples and need to investigate only the protein-coding genomic sequences?
-Then use the INVIEW Human Exome services for generating and analysing all exon sequences.
+Then use the INVIEW Human Exome solutions for generating and analysing all exon sequences.

 For cases where only a few genes of interest from a smaller number of samples are needed to be characterised, see how our Sanger sequencing services can be used to your advantage.